Phoenician arrowheads: Ruweiseh arrowhead

 The Ruweiseh arrowhead was the first discovered in modern times, and still the only one found in archaeological context.
-It was found at Roueisseh, near Nabatieh Fawka ("Upper Nabatieh), by Pierre Giugues during an archaeological survey of necropolises in the area.
+It was found at Roueisseh, near Nabatieh Fawka ("Upper Nabatieh), by Pierre Giugues during an archaeological survey of necropolises in the area and published in 1926.
 Two arrowheads were discovered in the same tomb, but the second had no inscription.
 The tomb had been reused into the Hellenistic period, such that the contents of the tombs were overturned, making any stratigraphic study impossible.